Janet E. Minor is the Treasurer of the Law Society.

 The Treasurer is the highest elected official of the Law Society, which regulates Ontario’s lawyers and paralegals in the public interest.
 The Treasurer presides over Convocation, the Law Society’s governing board, chairing and setting the agenda for its meetings and establishing Convocation committees.
 The Treasurer is elected each year at the June meeting of Convocation.
 Treasurers generally serve two terms.

-Treasurer Conway was acclaimed by Convocation to lead The Law Society of Upper Canada as its 64th Treasurer in June 2012.
-He was acclaimed for a second term in June 2013.
+Treasurer Minor was elected by Convocation to lead The Law Society of Upper Canada as its 65th Treasurer in June 2014.
 (Read the full list of Treasurers of the Law Society of Upper Canada.)

 Treasurer Minor has worked in public law since 1977.
 Up until her election, she was general counsel in the Constitutional Law Branch of Ontario’s Ministry of the Attorney General.
 A highly respected advocate, she has appeared before all levels of Court and has argued many significant cases on behalf of the Ontario government.
 She was first elected as a bencher of the Law Society in 2001 and was re-elected in 2006 and 2011.
 She has served on a number of committees including chair of the Professional Development and Competence Committee and the Equity and Aboriginal Issues Committee, as well as a member of the Access to Justice Committee and the Retention of Women and Challenges Faced by Racialized Licensees working groups.